pulumi/examples/aws-ts-stepfunctions/README.md

 A basic example that demonstrates using AWS Step Functions with a Lambda function.

+This example also utilizes our Stack Readme feature.
+You can view the stack readme by going to the console by running `pulumi console` and clicking on the README tab

 ```
 # Create and configure a new stack
 $ pulumi stack init stepfunctions-dev